yycho0108/RoboND-DeepLearning-Project/writeup.md

 After tuning the network, the final score was `0.474` with a validation loss (without regularization) of `0.0291`.
 Note that the training curve is quite stable.

 ## Future Enhancements

+### Network Size

+Given the depth of the network and the environment, it is fairly likely that the current architecture is a bit of an overkill; since the size and depth of the network correlates with the computational resources and the speed, any real application for semantic segmentation would likely benefit from a more finely engineered network with fewer parameters.

+## Conclusion

+Prior to this project, I was aware of a fair bit of object detection networks, such as YOLO or SSD; I didn't particularly look to FCNs for fear that they would not be able to perform as well, or take too long.

+I was quite surprised by the ease with which I could implement a fully functional FCN, and how it could seamlessly be integrated into a very compelling application such as person-following.
+I certainly plan to use them for a number of future projects.